Juriy/blog/src/documents/p/socket-io.html.md

 =========
 Before 1.0 Socket.IO was distributed as solid npm package that implemented every bit of functionality inside.

 In Socket.IO 1.0 the code broke up into several small reusable modules less dependent on each other.
 The most notable shift is the extraction of low-level transport details into a separate project called Engine.IO.
-Now Socket.IO's job is to provide only higher-level facilities: multiplexing, reconnection, rooms, broadcasting, ect.
-All the heavy-lifting related to transports is done by Engine.IO.
+Now Socket.IO's job is to provide only higher-level facilities: multiplexing, reconnection, rooms, broadcasting, etc. All the heavy-lifting related to transports is done by Engine.IO.

 This change is purely internal.
 If you are writing your code against Socket.IO you will not see the difference, as Engine.IO is not exposed "as is" to the client code.
 It is and important and very well-thought architectural change as it makes the overall project more maintainable.
 Besides, now there's a clear borders of components' responsibilities: Socket.IO is doing logic, Engine.IO is doing communication.